'No Kings' organizers project a massive turnout for this weekend's protests

 "We are not even a year into the Trump administration, and so I think the strategy on the part of the organizers is to show that 'we're not backing down,'" McKenna said.

-But, she added: "We've seen more people take to the streets, not just in the United States but around the world, by the millions, and in many, if not most of those cases, the protests have not achieved their stated aims and in some cases actually even backfired."
+But, she added: "We've seen more people take to the streets, not just in the United States but around the world, by the millions, and in many, if not most of those cases, the protests have not achieved their stated aims."

 McKenna cited recent large-scale protests like Black Lives Matter and the Women's March of Trump's first term, which were highly visible but did not necessarily result in lasting change.